spencer-shadley/completed-class/class-content/21-MERN/04-Supplemental/MERNHerokuDeploy.md

 - Many of the steps associated with this guide are similar to other deployment guides you were previously provided, so those steps will not be covered.
 If you need these again, check your class repository!

 1. The first thing you will need is a GitHub Repository.
 When creating this repository be sure to create it with a Node `.gitignore` file.
-This is so we can ignore our `node_modules` folder since we don't want that being tracked by git.
+This is so we can ignore our `node_modules` directory since we don't want that being tracked by git.

 2. Now that we have created a repository, go to [Heroku](https://www.heroku.com) and login to your account.
 Create a new app and follow the steps from our GitHub Heroku Connect guide to link your GitHub Repo to your Heroku app.